chigibbeum/Lingua/README.md

 # Lingua

-Lingua is a Vite + Svelte 5 application that powers the language-learning tooling for parsing texts, managing flashcards, and reviewing study history.
+Lingua is a SvelteKit (Svelte 5 + Vite) application that powers the language-learning tooling for parsing texts, managing flashcards, and reviewing study history.
 The repository now lives entirely at the project root (`/Users/<you>/Desktop/Lingua`) so there is only one `package.json`/`node_modules` tree to worry about.

 ## Getting Started